soranoo/soranoo/README.md

 ### 🔮 About me
 <!-- - 🔭 I’m currently working on my second website. -->
-- 🌱 I’m currently working on a business site AND studying CKA, CKD and CKS (what a nice bundling)
+- 🌱 I’m currently working on a business site AND studying AWS ML associate?
 - ⚡ I'm not good at gaming SO I do game development~
 - ⏲️ I have over 8 years of experience in game development and over a year of web development.